Why do I need to provide an abstract of my work?

 What does the bound copy of my thesis/dissertation look like?

-All RIT Master’s theses are bound in black buckram cloth, with gold lettering on the spine.
-All RIT dissertations are bound in a medium-blue buckram cloth, with gold lettering on the spine.
+All RIT theses and dissertations are bound in black buckram cloth, with gold lettering on the spine.

 How long does it take for my thesis/dissertation to be bound?

 The normal bindery cycle is once per month.
 The time needed to bind your copies depends on the time of their receipt at the library.
 If your thesis/dissertation copies are dropped off a few days prior to pick-up, your copies will be in process for a little over four weeks.
 If you drop them off just after a pickup, they will be in process nearly eight weeks.
 Please contact the Thesis Binding Staff for specific dates to drop off or pick up copies if you plan to leave the area AND want to receive your bound copies before you depart.